tinyheero/tinyheero.github.io/_drafts/mathjax-jekyll.md

 $$ f(x) = \sum_{k=1}^{K}\alpha_{k} $$

-But if your parser is redcarpet with no extensions, then this will not render (NOTE: if you enable the `no_intra_emphasis` extension for redcarpet then it will work).
+But if your parser is redcarpet with no extensions, then this will NOT render (NOTE: if you enable the `no_intra_emphasis` extension for redcarpet then it will work).

 The issue is because the markdown parser tries to parse it and ends up messing up the output.
 The best way to get around this to work for all markdown parsers is to "protect" your display equations by wrapping them in a `<div>` block as suggested in this [thread](http://stackoverflow.com/questions/10987992/using-mathjax-with-jekyll):